ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. All messages exchanged between participants in the system should be encrypted.
-1. All messages exchanged between aggregators, the collector and the leader should be mutually authenticated so that network attackers cannot impersonate participants.
+1. All messages exchanged between Aggregators, the Collector and the Leader should be mutually authenticated so that network attackers cannot impersonate participants.
 1. Clients should be required to submit inputs at regular intervals so that the